Assistant District Attorney

 - Paid vacation, personal and sick days each year

-- Availability of flexible benefits plan for medical and child-care expenses
+- Flexible benefits plan for medical and child-care expenses